What is Chapter 7 Bankruptcy? Is it right for me?

 There will be a notation on your credit report that you filed for bankruptcy—this usually lasts up to ten years.
 It’s daunting to think about this being on your report; Once your slate is wiped clean, you will have many opportunities to rebuild your credit.

-Reach Out to Turn a New Leaf
+Reach Out to a Chapter 7 Bankruptcy Attorney to Turn a New Leaf